Pallavi-M-20/portfolio-website/README.md

 # Portfolio Website

 This is my personal portfolio website.
-Built using HTML and CSS.
+Built using HTML , CSS and JavaScript.

 ## Features
 - Responsive design